 Flux RK30 2013 - 2010 Review by The Good Ride

 The Flux RK30 is one of the better soft flexing urethane bindings.
-It is a fun jib to even all mountain freestyle binding for those who like a softer high back but also like a supportive ankle strap.
+It is a fun jib to even all mountain freestyle binding for those who like a softer high back but also as a supportive ankle strap.
 If it wasn’t for the lack of padding in the heel this binding might be perfect.

 Size- Medium and Large

-Riders: James, Stephen, Peter and Won
+Riders: James, Stephen, Peter, and Won

 Boards: Arbor Westmark, Never Summer Proto, Never Summer Evo, Arbor Blacklist and many more.

 So the Flux RK30 competes against a lot of good freestyle bindings but this is right up there with all of them.
-The all around ride is just a lot
+The all-around ride is just a lot

 2013 Flux RK30 Overview

 For 2011 the Toe strap was changed from an over the toe specific to a hybrid.
-The high back has urethane in it to make it softer than 2010.
+The high back has urethane in it to make it softer than in 2010.
 For 2012 the RK30 is lighter, has a new base plate and has new straps.
-The big thing for 2012 is the Urethane high back is no where near as soft as the 2011.
+The big thing for 2012 is the Urethane high back is nowhere near as soft as the 2011.
 The 2011 is rubbery but the 2012 feels more like a normal soft freestyle binding.
 The 2013 Flux RK30 has been fine tuned a little more and they added a new high back with no forward lean (check the vid below).
-The 2013 and 2012 are far more stiff than the 2011′s while still providing a soft freestyle flex.
-The 2011′s were very rubbery.
+The 2013 and 2012 are far stiffer than the 2011’s while still providing a soft freestyle flex.
+The 2011’s were very rubbery.

 Flex- The 2012 and up models offer a soft flex that is a little closer to the noodle side of things.
 The High Back is a nice ballance of support and freedom of movement.
 The 2011 model is more of a rubbery noodle of a high back.
 The base plate isn’t super firm either and it’s a little softer than the likes of the DS30 model.